Inclusion in Greater Des Moines

 Urban Dreams advocates for all members of the community, breaking down barriers to success and collaborating with key stakeholders to overcome obstacles and uplift underserved and underrepresented people.
 The organization provides numerous services and supports, job training and outpatient substance abuse treatment, among other vital supports.

-Additionally, numerous cities including Ankeny, Des Moines, Urbandale and West Des Moines have civil rights commissions that work to advance DEI within their city.
+Additionally, numerous cities including Ankeny, Des Moines, Urbandale and West Des Moines have civil rights commissions that work to advance inclusion within their city.

-The Partnership’s Inclusion Summit is a day-long event with national speakers, workshops and panels.
-The Athene Black & Brown Business Summit elevates ethnic minorities and brings BIPOC businesses together to assist with connection building, programming, promotion, training and to provide resources to help businesses grow and prosper.
+The Partnership’s Regional Summit programming includes an Inclusive Talent Track that focuses on advancing workforce and workplace practices across DSM.
+The Athene Black & Brown Business Summit elevates diverse entrepreneurs and business leaders and brings BIPOC businesses together to assist with connection building, programming, promotion, training and to provide resources to help businesses grow and prosper.